philiosi/kisti-pal/docs/data_transfer.rst

             :scale: 70 %
             :align: center

-    4. Add your endpoint by downloading and installing “Globus Connect Personal”.
     5. Transfer your data from the GSDC-PAL collection to your personal collection.

 Please note that the transmission performance of Globus online depends entirely on network conditions.
 KISTI supports high-performance network infrastructure to provide research resources to approximately 200 R&D institutes.